KimJongTrill/Teruvia/AGT.md

 ### Fiero

 This is the city devoted to the Sun God, Fiero, it is also the home of the fabled Everlight Beacon that overlooks the eastern shore and has never gone out.
-The beacon is considered the preferred altar to offer sacrifices for Fiero as it is the first thing touched by the sun in Charbotia, and the flame was given by Fiero himself according to legend.
-One of the largest cities in Charbotia, it has a port that sees quite a lot of traffic from trade commerce, and those who wish to bask in the Everlight.
+The beacon is considered the preffered altar to offer sacrfices for Fiero as it is the first thing touched by the sun in Charbotia, and the flame was given by Fiero himself according to legend.
+One of the largest cities in Charbotia, it has a port that sees quite a lot of traffic fromtrade commerce, and those who wish to bask in the Everlight.

 <img src='https://www.gmbinder.com/images/RpbHuLD.jpg' style='height:300px'/>

 ### Haymil

-This city is the agricultural hub for Charbotia and is also the only place gambling is legal within Charbotia.
+This city is the agricultural hub for Chabotia and is also the only place gambling is legal within Charbotia.
 There is a temple in the city that attracts many people seeking changes to their fortunes..

 <img src='https://www.gmbinder.com/images/1Y6eacF.png' style='width:320px'/>